clux/modul8/Readme.md

 ## Injecting Data

-Data can by incjected at compile time from the server by specifying keys and pull functions.
+Data can by injected at compile time from the server by specifying keys and pull functions.

 ````javascript
 modul8('app.js')